Find Out The Types of Baby Formula Best For Your Kid

 Specialty Formulas

-Some babies are born with a metabolic condition and the pediatrician will recommend a specialty formula which is designed for Baby’s dietary needs.
+Some babies are born with a metabolic condition, and the pediatrician will recommend a specialty formula designed for the Baby’s dietary needs.
 There is a battery of specialty formulas.

 Lactose–free formulas:

 These formulas are made for babies who are lactose intolerant.
-Here, cow’s milk is used but the lactose (the sugar normally found in breast milk) is replaced with glucose, sucrose, or corn syrup.
+Here, cow’s milk is used, but the lactose (the sugar typically found in breast milk) is replaced with glucose, sucrose, or corn syrup.

 Lactose intolerance is rare in full-term babies – though it is not impossible.
-Some pre-mature babies do not produce enough lactase and this makes them lactose intolerant.
+Some premature babies do not produce enough lactase, making them lactose intolerant.
 These babies may benefit from a lactose-free formula.

 - Enfamil LactoFree